 My dissertation explores the extent to which group divisions driven by politics can shape theological beliefs among the faithful in America.
-I argue that religious polarization has changed the way American Christians think and speak about their faith.
+I argue that religious polarization and group conflict have changed the way American Christians think and speak about their faith.
 In support of this argument, I use mixed methods, including automated and qualitative text analysis, to examine patterns in religious belief expressed in Christian periodicals.
 I then link these patterns to shifting religious and political divisions over time.
-Furthermore, I articulate a new theoretical framework for political scientists to understand and measure religious belief more effectively, developing text dictionaries which can be used to measure variations in theological content in other settings
+Furthermore, I articulate a new theoretical framework for political scientists to understand and measure religious belief more effectively.

 Strange, Austin, Ryan D. Enos, Mark Hill, and Amy Lakeman.
 2019.
 “Online Volunteer Laboratories for Human Subjects Research.”
 PLOS ONE 14(8): e0221676.